CalvinChristofan/Medical-Symptom-Diagnostic-Chatbot/README.md

-Limitations:
+## ⚠️ Limitations

-- Not a Replacement for Professional Diagnosis: Diagno is a tool to assist users and is not a substitute for medical advice from licensed healthcare professionals.
+- **Not a Replacement for Professional Diagnosis:** Diagno is a tool to assist users and is not a substitute for medical advice from licensed healthcare professionals.
-- Langauge support: Currently only support input text in english only.
+- **Language Support:** Currently only supports input text in English.
-- Complex Cases: May struggle with rare diseases or symptoms not well-represented in the training data.
+- **Complex Cases:** May struggle with rare diseases or symptoms not well-represented in the training data.
-- Loading time: While model predict the user input instantly, UI take a fair amount of time to load.
+- **Loading Time:** While the model predicts user input instantly, the UI may take some time to load.

-Source code:
+## 🛠️ Source Code & Credits

-- Dicoding.com, Learn Machine Learning Development Bootcamp, Sentiment Analysis Project
+- Built using knowledge from the **Dicoding.com - Learn Machine Learning Development Bootcamp**.
+- Inspired by a sentiment analysis project.

-Thank you for using Diagno!
+- Thank you for using **Diagno**!
 Together, we can make health insights more accessible.